fluxrider/playlist_shuffle/README.md

 An improvement over the stateless method, is to keep the sequence shuffled in memory, visiting each entry once before reshuffling it and going over it again.

-At the cost of memory, we now avoid the embarassing flaws of the stateless approach.
+At the cost of memory, we now avoid the embarrassing flaws of the stateless approach.
 All entries will be seen, and only once per pass.
 The variance is much lower than the stateless approach because of these restrictions, but it's still ideal given the compromise.

 Note that the common algorithm for shuffling (Fisher-Yate [2]) is iterative, so you do not need to shuffle the whole list prior of reading the next entry.
 You can perform the shuffle one item at a time, meaning the size of the sequence does not affect the computation.